mitsuhiko/lucumr/2014/2/13/programming-communities.rst

 would modify those files by SSHing into the server and changing them with vim up there.
 I learned about SQL injections and proper software development by making all the mistakes there.
-A lot of that knowledge I owe to Matthias Urlichs who provided us wit servers there.
+A lot of that knowledge I owe to Matthias Urlichs who provided us with servers there.
 I was very lucky with timing there.
 When I started out with playing around on ubuntuusers there very only a few hundred people on there and me breaking the forums was not a big deal.
 Initially we were on a web hoster with our